Mbrookesy/Total-Drama-Data-Api/README.md

-## HowToGraph - GraphQL with Sangria Tutorial codebase
+## Total Drama Data API

-A code for GraphQL-Sangria Tutorial.
-Visit [HowtoGraphql.com](http://howtographql.com) to learn more.
+A GraphQL API made to gather information from the series Total Drama.

 ### Running the example